 Kathleen Stewart works in the area of geographic information science with a particular interest in temporal GIS.
 This includes topics such as moving objects research (e.g., space-time trajectory modeling and space-time scheduling) and event modeling for dynamic GIS.
 She is interested in topics relating to spatiotemporal information retrieval, i.e., computational methods for automatically acquiring meaningful space-time information from text sources, and space-time accessibility for different domains including healthcare services.
 She is also interested in topics relating to modeling geospatial semantics including geospatial ontologies and their role for geographic information system design.
 She teaches courses on spatiotemporal data modeling, geographic database design, geovisualization, and fundamentals of geographic information science.
 Support of her research has been provided by agencies including the National Science Foundation, IARPA, and the National Geospatial-Intelligence Agency among others.
 She is the Director of Graduate Studies for the Department of Geographical and Sustainablity Sciences.
 She was a UI College of Liberal Arts and Sciences Dean's Scholar from 2010 through 2012.

 Dr. Stewart is an associate editor for Computers, Environment, and Urban Systems.
-She serves on the editorial board of The International Journal of Geographical Information Science (IJGIS), Transactions in GIS, and the open-access journal Journal of Spatial Information Science (JOSIS).
+She serves on the editorial board of The International Journal of Geographical Information Science (IJGIS), Transactions in GIS, Geographical Analysis, and the open-access journal Journal of Spatial Information Science (JOSIS).

 She gave the invited Transactions in GIS plenary presentation at the AAG Annual Meeting 2012 and has given numerous other invited presentations at conferences and workshops both nationally and internationally.
 She is former chair of the Research Committee of the University Consortium for Geographic Information Science (UCGIS) (2010-2012).